The Best Way to Finance a Car for the Self-Employed

 By doing this, you’ll also lower your monthly payments and make them easier to manage overall.

-The most common type of finance used on cars is Personal Contract Purchase.
+The most common type of finance used on cars is Personal Contract Purchase (PCP finance).
 With this, you’ll pay an initial deposit, followed by monthly instalments over a fixed period, typically between 12 and 60 months.
 Towards the end of that period, you’ll be offered the chance to pay off the remaining portion of the loan, known as a ‘balloon payment’ - or return the vehicle to the vendor and walk away.

-You can also take out a Hire Purchase agreement.
+You can also take out a Hire Purchase (HP) agreement.
 With this method, you’ll also pay a deposit, but your monthly payments will be higher as you’ll be paying off the overall value of the vehicle.
 At the end of the agreement, you’ll own the vehicle outright and be free to do with it what you like.

 Free Three business professionals discussing car purchase details inside a modern dealership.
 Stock Photo